Call 701-328-2655 to report feral swine.

 According to North Dakota Century Code 36-26-01, “feral swine” are swine which appear to be untamed or undomesticated, appears to have reverted from a domesticated to a wild state, and is free-roaming.

 Feral swine are an invasive species which cause extensive damage to crops, property, and the environment.
 They are also known to carry over 30 diseases and 37 parasites that can be transmitted to livestock, people, pets, and wildlife.
 In 2009, the North Dakota Legislative Assembly enacted legislation to prohibit releasing feral swine as well to prevent activities promoting or supporting the hunting of feral swine.
-A copy of the resulting law is attached to this memo.

 When feral swine are sighted in North Dakota, the State Board of Animal Health should be notified immediately.
 Attempts will be made to identify whether the swine are truly feral or if they are escaped domestic swine which are private property.
 The State Veterinarian's office works cooperatively with USDA-Wildlife Services, USDA-Veterinary Services, the North Dakota Game and Fish Department, and local authorities to investigate all feral swine reports and to remove feral swine from the wild.